metidev/Chat-App/README.md

 To set up the chat application project locally, follow these steps:

-1. Clone the repository to your local machine using the following command:  ```git clone https://github.com/metidev/chatapp.git```
+1. Clone the repository to your local machine using the following command: <br> ```git clone https://github.com/metidev/chatapp.git```

 2. Ensure you have PHP and a web server (e.g., Apache, Nginx) installed on your machine.